cycentum/usb-sht11-py/README.md

-# usb-sht11
+# usb-sht11-py
-Sample code for a USB thermo hygrometer from Strawberry Linux Co.,Ltd.
+Python sample code for a USB thermo hygrometer from Strawberry Linux Co.,Ltd.